ngrok/ngrok-docs/docs/integrations/frontegg/sso-oidc.md

 :::

-This article details how to configure Frontegg as the primary Identity Provider for ngrok tunnels.
+This article details how to configure Frontegg as the primary Identity Provider (IDP) for ngrok endpoints.
 By integrating Frontegg SSO with ngrok, you can:

-- **Restrict access to ngrok tunnels** only to users authenticated via Frontegg
+- **Restrict access to ngrok endpoints** only to users authenticated via Frontegg
 - **Use Frontegg security policies and MFA authenticators**.
 - **Use Frontegg's Dashboard to facilitate access to ngrok apps**.